huntdatacenter/docs/docs/govern-science/compliance/README.md

 :::

 Representatives from data controllers are also welcome to participate in our internal audits for educational purposes.
-[Contat us](/contact) to schedule a partner audits.
+[Contact us](/contact) to schedule a partner audits.

 ## Internal audits